prometheus-operator/runbooks/content/runbooks/prometheus-operator/PrometheusOperatorRejectedResources.md

 ## Diagnosis

-Check newly created resources like Prometheus or ALertManager, Rules, Probes, ServiceMonitors and so on.
+- Check newly created Custom Resources like Prometheus, Alertmanager, Rules, Probes, ServiceMonitors, and others that have a CRD used by Prometheus Operator.
-Check logs of Prometheus Operator pod.
+- Check logs of Prometheus Operator pod.
-Check service account tokens.

 ## Mitigation